palace-audio/mixing-engineer/README.md

 ## Rationale and Philosophy

-I beleive that mixing music is a skill (objective) and an art (subjective) at the same time.
+I believe that mixing music is a skill (objective) and an art (subjective) at the same time.
 In the countless hours that I taught myself producing, I realized that achieving the sound I want requires **applying the objective to the subjective** - especially in dance music.

 I navigated the producer journey with every tool available to me: video tutorials, webpages & blogs, mentors & established producers, and finally, artificial intelligence.
 In my experience, information is abundant but the more detailed my questions were, the less I was able to benefit from any one source.